openenergymonitor/emontx4/emontx4_emonbase_install.md

 - Adjust the  CT type to match the CT sensor that you have installed on each channel.
 - Click on 'Save Changes' to ensure that the new configuration is recorded such that it persists when you power cycle the board.

+### 4. **EmonBase Installation**

+- Depending on the installation it may make sense to install the EmonBase next to the EmonTx4 or further away perhaps near the internet router for ethernet connectivity.
+- The EmonBase can receive data from the EmonTx either via 433Mhz radio or if near by via wired USB connection.
+- If near by, the emonBase can be powered by the emonVs USB-C cable.
+- Altenatively a seperate USB-C power supply will be required.